exakat/php-dictionary/dictionary/server-architecture.ini.rst

 + Hardware: physical servers
 + Software: what application runs on which server
-+ Networking: how the traffics are distributed between the servers
++ Networking: how traffic is distributed between the servers
-+ Storage: what are the different storages, local or remote, short or long term
++ Storage: what are the different storage options, local or remote, short or long term
 + Server Roles: what is the logical role, or roles of a server

 The server architecture may include production, pre-production and development servers.